 National Team Manager Day is a holiday that celebrates the often unseen and unrecognized work of the team manager.
 Every year, on November 6, we recognize the important roles of team managers, who serve as the link between all team players, regardless of the sport, league, or team size.
 Managers are responsible for a variety of tasks, from raising funds for the team and organizing trips to away matches, to finding sponsors, scheduling, budgeting, renting a room and organizing the training process.

 Managers have become a crucial part of any team, be it hockey, football, basketball, volleyball, swimming, or gymnastics.
 They are the unsung heroes, doing difficult and often unseen work, in return for no fame or recognition.
 It is the manager who keeps the team together, acting as the cement that binds players and coaches.
 It is the manager’s well-coordinated work that makes the team comfortable and successful.

 - Managers are often classmates or parents, depending on the level of the sport.

-- Managers play a key role in the provision of any team, be it hockey, football, basketball, volleyball, swimming, gymnastics, which is why these people are always visible and significant figures.
+- They play a key role in the provision of any team, from hockey, football, basketball, volleyball, swimming, or gymnastics.

-- Managers are often called unsung heroes, because they have to do difficult and even dirty work that is not noticeable, in return they do not ask for fame and recognition.
+- Managers are often called unsung heroes, as they do difficult and even dirty work that goes unrecognized.

-The easiest way is to say thank you to the manager who holds the whole team together.
-Write a congratulatory post on social networks to express gratitude to all representatives of this profession.
-If there are managers in your environment, offer him help, believe me, these people do such a volume of work that help will come in handy.
-If you don’t play American football yet, but feel strong enough, fill out the questionnaire and join the team.
-If your age does not allow you to become a player on the field, become a manager.
+The simplest way to participate is to simply express your gratitude to the manager who holds the team together.
+Write a congratulatory post on social networks to thank all representatives of this profession.
+If you know any managers personally, consider offering your help.
+If you do not play any sport yet, fill out a questionnaire and join a team.
+If you are unable to play on the field, consider becoming a manager yourself.

 National Team Manager Day is observed on November 6 each year.